adityashrm21/tensorflowjs-live-classification-iris/README.md

 ## How to use this repo

-For now, I haven't created a web server to host this application and therefore, the best and simplest way would be to clone this repository and then running `tfjs.html` in your browser.
+- For now, I haven't created a web server to host this application and therefore, the best and simplest way would be to clone this repository and then running `tfjs.html` in your browser.
+- Make sure to let the model run first before trying to make predictions (it runs every time you refresh the page and takes around 5-10 seconds as tensorflow.js is slower than the python tensorflow).
+- You can check if the model finished running by opening the inspect element window in your browser using the `f12` key or through settings.
+- When the model finishes training, it will print `Model finished training!` to the console.
+- Play all you want after this point!

 Don't forget to leave a star if you liked the project!